 For the White Wine Tomato Basil Sauce:

-- Heat oil in a large saute pan over medium heat.
-Add crushed red pepper flakes and garlic and saute for 1 minute, or until garlic is fragrant.
-Add the cherry tomatoes and cook, stirring occasionally, until they're soft and blistering, but still hold their shape, 9 to 12 minutes.
-Add in the white wine, stir, and allow the mixture to come to a gentle simmer.
+- Add in the white wine, stir, and allow the mixture to come to a gentle simmer.
 Stir in the basil, lemon juice, lemon zest, salt, sugar, and pepper and cook for 2 minutes.
-Transfer the sauce into a bowl and set aside until needed.
+Taste and adjust seasoning as needed.

 For the Cod: